eduardo-prjadko/el_transportes_poa/README.md

 The required environment variables for the app are two:
 * URL - the endpoit where data will be downloaded.
 * CONTAINER - the name of the azure storage container where data will be saved.
 There is no need the create previously the container, since the app automatocally creates it.

+It can be set in VSCode or Azure Portal.
+FOr more information about setting environment variables on Azure Functions follow [this link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal).